Skip to content

 sudo apt-get install -y nginx certbot

 2. Point DNS at the proxy and open the firewall.
-Add an A/AAAA record for linkmesh.example.com → the proxy’s public IP, and allow inbound 80, 443, and 50051.
+Add an A/AAAA record for linkmesh.example.com → the proxy’s public IP, and allow inbound 80 and 443.
 Port 80 is only needed for the ACME challenge and the HTTP→HTTPS redirect.

-3. Issue the certificate with certbot’s standalone server.
-It binds port 80, so stop nginx for the ~10 seconds it takes:
+3. Issue the certificate with certbot’s standalone server (it binds port 80, so stop nginx for the ~10 seconds it takes):

 Terminal window